 5 For Partial Interest and Fully Deferred loans, any accrued and unpaid interest will be capitalized (added to your principal loan balance) when repayment of principal and interest begins.
 Students must be enrolled at least half-time to be eligible for these repayment options.

 6 Making interest only or partial payments while in school will not reduce the principal balance of the loan.
 Partial Interest Payment plan of $25 per month is available on loans of $5,000 or more.
 Click here to see payment examples.

 7 Payments may be deferred (a) while a student is enrolled at least half-time at an approved school, and (b) during the 6 month grace period after graduation or dropping below half-time status.
-The deferment period may not exceed 5 years plus six-month grace period.
+In any case, the initial deferment period may not exceed 66 months from the first disbursement date.
 Any accrued but unpaid interest will be capitalized (added to the unpaid principal loan balance) when repayment of principal and interest begins.
 There are no prepayment penalties.